smartive/graphql-magic/docs/docs/7-graphql-client.md

 }
 ```

-Just like with queries, if is necessary to perform mutations on the client, use a graphql client instead of `executeGraphql`.
+Just like with queries, if is necessary to perform mutations on the client, use a GraphQL client instead of `executeGraphql`.